cesanta/frozen/README.md

     struct json_token {
       const char *ptr;    // Points to the beginning of the token int len;            // Token length
-      int type;           // Type of the token, possible values below
+      int num_desc;       // For arrays and object, total number of descendants int type;           // Type of the token, possible values below

     #define JSON_TYPE_EOF     0   // Not a real token.
 This is a marker